open-source-uc/ramos-uc/docs/SCRAPER.md

 python manage.py scrape <action> [YYYY-S]
 ```

-Also, scrapping can be scheduled from `/scraper` url (only allowed for staff users).
+Also, scraping can be scheduled from `/scraper` url (only allowed for staff users).
 See [scheduler docs](SCHEDULER.md) for more details on how scheduling works.

 ### Available actions
 + `collect` -> Runs a full search in BC and Catalogo.
 Inserts or updates all BC content.
 Does NOT delete removed courses.